sasquatch678/A-Painted-World---Remastered/Gameplay/Quests.md

 |Boots of Springheel Jak|8,000
 |The Ultimate Heist| 10,000|

-####
+#### Radiant Quests
 Once you join the Thieves Guild, you can start accepting Jobs from the small wooden table tucked away in the Garden of Dareloth, hidden from the ever-watchful and steely gaze of The Imperial Legion.
 On the table are three items  - the Thieves Guild Drop Box, a sheet for Numbers Jobs, and a sheet for Special Requests.
 - Special Requests are - as they are named - special requests made by clients that have paid the Thieves Guild to "obtain" specific requested items.
 - Numbers Jobs are commissions the Thieves Guild has received from certain clients looking the cook the books for various businesses and other organizations.
 Both Job types will reward the player with leveled gold, and 1 Fox's Favor.
 Both of these operations are overseen by the Master Thief Winston Mallory, right hand of the Gray Fox himself.
+If you speak with Winston as a Thieves Guild member, he offers various helpful services in exchange for Fox's Favor.
+He also offers explanations regarding Special Requests and Numbers Jobs, in-case the player is curious how they work.
+If you speak with Winston as The Gray Fox, he will not offer his regular services, and will instead have special dialogue.
+If you speak with Winston as a non-member of the Thieves Guild, he will have nothing special to tell you.